 Understanding the Key Difference Between Vitamins and Nutraceuticals

 When you walk down the health aisle of a pharmacy, the sheer variety of bottles can feel overwhelming.
 Many people often use the terms interchangeably, but understanding the difference between vitamins and nutraceuticals is essential for both consumers and industry professionals alike.
-While both categories aim to improve health, they occupy very different spaces in terms of biological function, chemical complexity, and regulatory oversight.
+While both categories aim to improve health, they occupy very different spaces in terms of biological function and chemical complexity, which is why our specialized nutraceutical consulting to health professionals focuses on providing the regulatory oversight and scientific clarity needed to bring high-quality products to market.

 What Exactly Is a Vitamin?